 We let $C_4=\grp{g}$ act on $R$ by $g=\begin{psmatrix}0 & 1 \\ -1 & 0\end{psmatrix}$.
 Then $g(\omega)=-\omega$ and so $\hdet g = -1$. \end{proof}

-The two cases missing from Theorem \ref{thm.22cycle} in the $s=4$ case are not normal.
+The two starred matrices in the $\degs=4$ case of Theorem \ref{thm.22cycle} are not normal.
 We expect that these do not appear as the adjacency matrix of an algebra satisfying Hypothesis \ref{hyp.main}, though we do not have a good argument for ruling them out.